What’s good to eat this month? – March

 The term ‘spring greens’ could be applied to all manner of fresh veg available at this time of year, but it technically refers to very young cabbages, which are shaped a bit like a cos lettuce and have loose, thick green leaves, not the tight balls we normally think of when we talk about cabbage.
 They’re a delicious accompaniment to all your Sunday roasts this month – and with spring lamb also on the menu, there’s lots to look forward to.
 If you have any leftover roast lamb, why not transform it into this delicious Greek-style lamb, spinach and feta pie or a tasty Leftover Sunday Roast pasty?

 Spring onions are actually very young onions, and they’re great for bringing flavour to a variety of dishes – not just to salads!
 If they need using up, you can use them in any recipe that calls for onions, though they’re slightly milder.
-You can also sprinkle finely sliced raw spring onions over your favourite Thai dishes, such as our Thai sweet potato soup, and use them in Mexican favourites such as our cheat’s chicken fajitas.
 They’re a good substitute for raw red onion in salsa or guacamole, too!

 Purple sprouting broccoli

 Finally, purple sprouting broccoli is another tasty side for your Sunday roasts, pies or quiches this month.
 You can eat the stems and leaves as well as the florets – just remove the thickest woody bits.
-You can boil, steam or roast purple sprouting broccoli, as well as using it in any recipes that need regular broccoli, such as pasta dishes like our mouth-watering spaghetti cacio e pepe with broccoli.
+You can boil, steam or roast purple sprouting broccoli, as well as using it in any recipes that need regular broccoli, such as pasta dishes like our mouth-watering Mixed vegetable curry.

 Have a browse of our recipe bank for lots more cooking inspiration, and don’t forget to pay us another visit next month for tips on using up fresh produce in April!